-There are charges for prescriptions in England.
-But if you have cancer, you can apply for a certificate to allow you to get free prescriptions.
-This is called an exemption certificate.
+All NHS prescriptions are free if you live in Wales, Northern Ireland or Scotland.
+There are usually charges in England.
+But if you have cancer, you can apply for a certificate to get free prescriptions.
+This is called a medical exemption certificate.

 You qualify for an exemption certificate if you are receiving treatment for: